 There’s no trial, lawyers, or juries.

-Someone gets snitched on, and they get killed.
-Dumped in the street.
-Butchered.
+Someone gets snitched on, and they get tortured and butchered, and are then dumped in the street.

 Police officials complain that Duterte is pressuring them to kill or at least arrest 3-4 million drug users within a year.